 - (a) Submittals.
-15 days prior to the Polyester Concrete Pre-placement Conference the Contractor shall submit the following: - (1) Polyester Concrete End Dam System.
+Fifteen days before the Polyester Concrete Pre-placement Conference the Contractor shall submit the following: - 1.
+Polyester Concrete End Dam System.
 The Contractor shall submit to the Engineer two copies of the Manufacturer's written instructions for the installation of the Polyester Concrete End Dam system.
 The literature shall contain pertinent materials and installation data for the PPC supplied on the project.
-The Contractor shall submit the proposed testing procedures, mix design, form installation, and criteria for all PPC materials. - (2) Manufacturer Qualifications.
+The Contractor shall submit the proposed testing procedures, mix design, form installation, and criteria for all PPC materials.

+- 2. Manufacturer Qualifications.
 The Contractor shall install a Polyester Concrete End Dam system with all components of PPC provided through a single manufacturer.
 The manufacturer shall have documented experience supplying five successful projects of similar size and scope within the past five years.
-The Contractor shall submit documentation of the manufacturer's project experience including the following: - (i) Project construction dates. - (ii) PPC quantities. - (iii) Reference names and contact information for owner representatives.

-- (3) Contractor Qualifications.
+The Contractor shall submit documentation of the manufacturer's project experience including the following: - A. Project construction dates. - B. PPC quantities. - C. Reference names and contact information for owner representatives. - 3.
+Contractor Qualifications.
 The Contractor shall submit documentation of at least 10 successful projects with one or more of the following: (1) Thin Bonded Overlay (Polyester Concrete), and (2) Polyester Concrete End Dam, to established grade lines using similar equipment as specified in subsection 518.11(c) below within the past five years.
-The documentation of Contractor qualifications shall include the following: - (i) Project construction dates. - (ii) PPC quantities. - (iii) Reference names and contact information for owner representatives.
+The documentation of Contractor qualifications shall include the following: - A. Project construction dates. - B. PPC quantities. - C. Reference names and contact information for owner representatives.